 To configure the experiments, the fundamental stages of machine learning problems summarized in Fig. 3, were followed.
 Each of these stages is described in detail below.
+Special Issue on Practical Applications of Agents and Multi-Agent Systems

 Fig. 3.
 Experiment setup scheme.